Writing an Argumentative Essay: How to Convince Your Readers Wittily

 Crafting a Thesis Statement for an Argumentative Essay

 So what is a thesis statement?
 It is a one or two-sentence statement in the introductory paragraph that summarizes the main points, gist, claims, and stance of a topic in an essay.
-It can be written in question-answer format, refuting objections, or through giving a roadmap of the essay.
+It can be written in question-answer format, refuting objections, or by giving the essay a roadmap.

-The above statement is an example of a strong thesis statement that states the claim, stance, and offers major points.
+The above statement is an example of a strong thesis statement that states the claim and stance and offers major points.

-For instance, if it is a persuasive essay on the importance of wearing school uniforms, ensure that the thesis gives a natural and clear transition to the body.
-For example: “Wearing of school uniforms creates a sense of unity and belonging and helps remove the notion of inequality.”
-So automatically, the next paragraph should explore how school uniforms create equality.
-For instance, it eliminates bullying as all have the same identity.
+For instance, if it is a persuasive essay on the importance of wearing school uniforms, ensure the thesis gives a natural and clear transition to the body.
+For example: "Wearing school uniforms creates a sense of unity and belonging and helps remove the notion of inequality."
+So automatically, the following paragraph should explore how school uniforms create equality.
+For instance, it eliminates bullying, as all have the same identity.

 Step 5: Fill in the blanks to write the body